BitcoinDevShop/lightning-privacy-research/src/pages/en/routing-analysis.md

 However, the main benefit is that there is more randomness introduced with the amounts and that the observer's node at the end can't correlate specific parts together.
 In aggregation, it may be possible, but if we were able to get into a situation where many nodes on the network were always splintering, it becomes much harder to do amount correlation, even amongst parts.

 One important note is that this is currently theoretical and not, to our knowledge, something that is currently being proposed as a Lightning Network protocol change.
-One question is whether or not you could enforce the splintering to occur or if this is something that could be achieved at a trampoline router layer, however voluntarily at the trampoline's discretion.
+One question is whether or not you could enforce the splintering to occur or if this is something that could be achieved at a trampoline router layer.

 Until we get better decorrelation on Lightning (via PTLCs and timing delay), it may not be worth tackling this problem quite yet, however, we could achieve something that may prove to be good enough by manually crafting complex small amount MPPs, which can be done today.
 One problem with the complexity of MPP or splintered payments is the UX concern.
 How much time will it take to find many successful routes of low value, especially if avoiding node reuse is a priority?